ngworker/lumberjack/README.md

 Lumberjack recommended way of creating logs is by using a `LumberjackLogger`.

-However, there are some times that we want to create logs manullly and pass them to the `LumberjackService`.
+However, there are some times that we want to create logs manually and pass them to the `LumberjackService`.

 The `LumberjackLogBuilder` provides a robust way of creating logs.
 It's also useful for creating logs in unit tests.